RNC chairwoman rips Trump impeachment, says focus should be on reopening schools

 CLICK HERE TO GET THE FOX NEWS APP

-McDaniels argued that impeachment "does nothing to help the American people."
+McDaniel argued that impeachment "does nothing to help the American people."

 "Why aren't we getting our kids back in school?
 Why aren't we focusing on vaccinating the American people?
-Why are we continuing to harass Donald Trump year after year after year, day after day after day," McDaniels said.
+Why are we continuing to harass Donald Trump year after year after year, day after day after day," McDaniel said.

 "I think this will end with very few Republicans voting to convict and many Americans scratching their head as to why we did this.
 Instead of focusing on real issues that the American people want their leaders in Washington to focus on."